lapinek/platform-scripting/README.AM.md

     <summary><strong>JavaScript or Groovy</strong></summary>

     ```javascript
+    var existingAuthLevel

-    try {
+    try { // 1
-        var existingAuthLevel = existingSession.get("AuthLevel")
+        existingAuthLevel = existingSession.get("AuthLevel")
     } catch (e) {
         logger.error(e.toString())
     }

+    logger.error("Existing Auth Level: " + existingAuthLevel)
     ```

     JavaScript
     ```
     ERROR: ReferenceError: "existingSession" is not defined.

+    ERROR: Existing Auth Level: undefined
     ```

     Groovy
     ```
     ERROR: groovy.lang.MissingPropertyException: No such property: existingSession for class: Script262

+    ERROR: Existing Auth Level: null
     ```
     </details>

     <br/>

-    > Employing either technique may not work in Groovy with the default scripting engine configuration, and you may need to explicitly allow additional Java classes, which may or may not be an option in your environment.
+    1. Employing either technique may not work in Groovy with the default scripting engine configuration, and you may need to explicitly allow additional Java classes, which may or may not be an option in your environment.
 See the [Language > Allowed Java Classes](#script-language-java-allow) and [ForgeRock Identity Cloud > Allowed Java Classes](#fidc-script-java-allow) sections for details.

     The easiest way to test scripts with a reference to `existingSession` is probably navigating to the login screen (while being signed in) with the `ForceAuth=true` [authentication parameter](https://backstage.forgerock.com/docs/am/7/authentication-guide/authn-from-browser.html#authn-from-browser-parameters) added to the query string.
 For example: